Kristina01111000/Drws_site/README.md

   - teh logo is stuck as that image and im not sure why
   - ask him if he likes the one i took a screengrab of and then, if so, try editing the header in the code

-7/11

-- For the dropdown “getting started” “Benefits of” “Freebies” -free stuff here- “learning program”
-- Make the benefits page look better, think of another word for the title maybe